EtherTen (100% Arduino compatible with onboard Ethernet)

 - Top-spec ATmega328P MCU.

-- Mini-USB connector: no more shorts against shields from the USB jack!
+- Micro-USB connector: no more shorts against shields from the USB jack!

 Please note that the Ethernet Jack can touch some wide shields, they can be raised up with Stackable Header Sets and we also have the ProtoShield Short which can sit beside it.